vic/pond/README.md

 Before calling `next`, we combine our generator with an state accumulator, in this case `Acc.list()`.
 Calling `Acc.value()` at the end will extract the current value from the state accumulator.

+The `Pond.Acc.into/2` function creates a tuple `{acc_fun, next_fun}`, that
+implement the `Pond.Applicative` protocol.
+Any data structure implementing Applicative is able to be piped naturally using `Pond.Next` functions.

 `Pond.Acc` accumulators are just *pond*s themselves, and you can use them as reference if you really need to create your own state accumulators.